Skip to content

 Hype Cycle Is Not A Repeatable Cycle.

 A Hype Cycle for a given technology does not repeat.
-By comparison it is like a lifecycle for a living thing where it is born, progresses, and then dies.
+By comparison it is like a lifecycle for a living thing where it is born, progresses, and then eventually dies.
 Also, technologies can move through each lifecycle stage at different paces.
 Specifically, some can move along at a normal pace, some accelerate through various stages, and others just sort of plod along.

 The Technology Hype Curve Has Similar Characteristics of A Financial Bubble.